-Pilot accused of kidnapping, deporting Chinese flight student arrested in Redding
+Pilot accused of kidnapping, deporting Chinese flight student arrested in NorCal

-Redding, Calif. — A pilot and his assistant have been arrested in Northern California and are accused of kidnapping and attempting to deport a 21-year-old Chinese flight student.
+REDDING, Calif. — A pilot and his assistant have been arrested in Northern California and are accused of kidnapping and attempting to deport a 21-year-old Chinese flight student.

 Jonathan McConkey, reportedly the general manager of the IASCO flight school, and his assistant, Kelsi Hoser, are accused of planning and carrying out the kidnapping.